 Step 3: Dial Up Your Touchpoints, to a Point

 Now that you have dialed in your re-engagement campaigns and automated some well-considered segments, it is time to optimize your re-engagement strategy.
 Research from the Online Marketing Institute suggests that the ideal number of touchpoints to deliver a qualified sales lead is between 7 and 13.
 This means from the first website interaction or email opt-in, you may need to offer a lead some form of engagement and interaction 6 to 12 more times before they are ready to buy.
 Your re-engagement campaign is a great way to reactivate a contact who has been dormant for a while, but you can’t stop there.
 Building out follow up campaigns targeted specifically to contacts who interact with your re-engagement campaign is a great tactic for increasing the number of touchpoints with a lead.

 By responding to or engaging with your re-engagement campaign, a contact is telling you they are still interested, even if they are not quite ready to start buying.
 Re-segment these contacts into another campaign and consider dialing up the touchpoints with new offers or tactics.
 On the other hand, if a few attempts at re-engagement have not yielded any response, consider dropping this contact and focusing your resources on the leads that are more responsive.
 By keeping your contact database relatively lean and engaged, you can ensure you are making the most of your time and resources.

 Want to talk more about re-engaging your contacts?
-Schedule a quick 15-minute intro with Lead Love.
+Click here to schedule a quick 15-minute intro call.